We believe in rural America

 Communities in our Rural Innovation Network have raised more than $18.5 million in federal funding and matching dollars through the U.S. Economic Development Administration’s highly competitive Build to Scale Venture Challenge Grant program.

 While 13% of America’s workforce lives in rural America, only 5% of tech jobs are in rural areas.
-By 2030, we want rural America to have 13% of the nation’s digital economy jobs, distributed to match the gender and race demographics of each region.
+By 2030, we want rural America to have 13% of the nation’s tech economy jobs, distributed to match the gender and race demographics of each region.

 Use the next/previous buttons to view a series of network testimonials.